sgmurphy/wordpress-plugins/ultimate-addons-for-contact-form-7/readme.txt

 - Improvement: Quick setup introduced
 - Improvement: System stability Improved
 - Improvement: All the individual pro addons merged with UACF7 Pro

-= 3.2.19 – 24/01/2024 =

-- Updated: readme.txt
-- Updated: backup notice for v3.3.0

-= 3.2.18 – 22/01/2024 =

-- Update Notice: Discover the latest features and improvements that are going to be released in version 3.3.0

-= 3.2.17 – 13/01/2024 =

-- Update Notice: We are preparing to release version 3.3.0 soon, featuring a new options panel and several enhancements.
-As a precautionary measure, we recommend taking a backup before proceeding with the update.

-= 3.2.16 – 02/01/2024 =

-- Fixed: Multiple Signature on the same page
-- Improvement: Take out the signature confirm button

-= 3.2.15 – 15/12/2023 =

-- Fixed: PHP Error Fixing
-- Fixed: Minor Bugs

-= 3.2.14 – 10/12/2023 =

-- Updated: readme.txt
-- Fixed: Minor Bugs

-= 3.2.13 – 09/12/2023 =

-- Fixed: PHP 8.0 Compatibility issue
-- Fixed: Multistep progress bar validation issue
-- Updated: Extended Notice( Black Friday )

 **Old Changelog can be found [here](https://cf7addons.com/changelog/)**.